-LOCKER ROOMS AND CORRALS
+LOCKER ROOMS

-Four locker rooms are available on the arena level of Bud Walton Arena for teams, all-around and individual event specialists for use during all warm-up and competition sessions (Appendix F).
+Four locker rooms are available in the First Level of Coleman Coliseum for teams, all-around and individual event specialists for use during all warm-up and competition sessions (Appendix F).
 Signs with team/individual competitors' names will be posted on the assigned locker room door.
 Additionally, separate locker rooms will be provided for male and female coaching staff members.
 Security personnel will be posted outside each locker room.